JamesLavin/local_hexdocs/README.md

 mix local_docs get_then_clean   # to fetch the lastest documentation, then delete all outdated documentation
 ```

-Each time you run this, `LocalHexdocs` will pull the latest version of documentation for each specified package and for any downloaded documentation that's not at its most recent version.
+Each time you run this, `LocalHexdocs` will pull the latest version of documentation for each specified package AND any downloaded Hexdocs not at its most recent version.

-Fetching the newest version of any already downloaded Hexdocs package -- regardless of whether the package is listed in a `LocalHexdocs` package list -- ensures that all your downloaded documentation remains up to date.
+Fetching the newest package version of any already downloaded Hexdocs -- regardless of whether the package is listed in a `LocalHexdocs` package list -- ensures that all your downloaded Hexdocs remain up to date.

 To avoid filling your disk with outdated documentation, I recommend running either:
 ```